sjnelen/Thema3/README.md

    - Instead of **script** select the **module** option, and type in **FASTAflow**
    - Hit apply and now you can start the server from Pycharm

+## Working with flask-migrate
+Flaks migrate is a useful tool when a database is in use with the flask application.
+Especially when the application is run in production.
+When the database undergoes changes the flask-migrate tool helps with migrating the database schema without losing data.
+All the documentation can be found on their site which can be found in the Acknowledgments section

 ## Contacts
 Name: Sam Nelen